zarf-dev/proposals/0051-v1beta1-schema/README.md

 Skeleton packages will be replaced by remote components.
 Instead of publishing an entire package, users will be able to publish a ZarfComponentConfig.
 This component will behave similarly to Skeleton packages in that local resources will be published alongside it, while remote resources will be pulled at create time.

 Remote components will be published using the new command `zarf component publish <component-file> <oci-repo>`.
-This command will have the flags `--flavor` and `--all-variants`.
-When `--all-variants` is used, all variants will be published regardless of their `.target` block.
-If the `.component` block is supplied instead of a `.variants` block, `--all-variants` will have no effect.
+This command will have the flag `--flavor` to publish a component whose `.component.target.flavor` matches the supplied value.

 Unlike Skeleton packages, which are published with unresolved templates, remote components must be fully templated before publishing.
 By templating before publish, we avoid issues with validating a non-templated package ([#4491](https://github.com/zarf-dev/zarf/issues/4491)) and stay aligned with the overall [Package Templates](#package-templates) strategy.